antonybholmes/www-antonyholmes-gatsby/_content/reviews/brokerages/2022-08-22-should-you-talk-to-chuck.md

 ---
-title: 'Should you talk to chuck?'
+title: "Should you talk to chuck?"
-product: 'Schwab'
+product: "Schwab"
-description: 'My review of Schwab.'
+description: "My review of Schwab."
-authors: ['Antony Holmes']
+authors: ["Antony Holmes"]
-sections: [ 'Brokerages']
+categories: ["Reviews/Brokerages"]
-tags: ['Low Cost']
+tags: ["Low Cost"]
-hero: 'bank'
+hero: "bank"
 rating: 4
 pros:
   [
-    'No cost investing.',
+    "No cost investing.",
-    'Early deposit of direct deposits.',
+    "Early deposit of direct deposits.",
-    'Cashback automatically deposited into cgecking account.', ]
+    "Cashback automatically deposited into cgecking account.", ]
 cons:
   [
-    'Promotes funds with higher expense ratios over cheaper index versions.', 'App and website are a bit outdated.',
+    "Promotes funds with higher expense ratios over cheaper index versions.", "App and website are a bit outdated.",
-    'Holds on money transfered in can be up to 4 days.'
+    "Holds on money transfered in can be up to 4 days.", ]
-  ]
-details:
-  [
-    'Basically no account fees.',
-    'Unlimited 1.5% cash back credit card.',
+details: ["Basically no account fees.", "Unlimited 1.5% cash back credit card."]
-  ]
 url: https://www.fidelity.com
 status: "published"
 ---